kolkhis/tech-notes/homelab/storage-rebuild.md

     using on your machine.

 ### Create RAID1 Array for Root Filesystem
-We'll need one partition for this.
+We'll need to use one disk partition for this, cloned from the original boot disk.

 - `/` (root): All the data in the root filesystem, will hold the LVM

-If we were using BIOS (Legacy boot), we'd need one more.
+If we were using BIOS (Legacy boot), we'd need one more for `/boot`.

 - `/boot`: Not needed on UEFI boot systems.
     - This is **only for systems that use BIOS/Legacy Boot mode.**